MAT496-Monsoon2025-SNU/capstone-template/README.md

 # Capstone Project objective

 The first purpose of the capstone project is to give a chance to revise all the major above listed topics.
 The second purpose of the capstone is to show your creativity.
 Think about all the problems which you can not have solved earlier, but are not possible to solve with the concepts learned in this course.
 For example, We can use LLM to analyse all kinds of news: sports news, financial news, political news.
-Another example, we can use LLMs to build a legal assistant.
 Pretty much anything which requires lots of reading, can be outsourced to LLMs.
 Let your imagination run free.

 -------------------------